New Beach Patrol HQ & Comfort Station Coming to Baltimore Ave.

 What entity owns the land under the existing RBBP building?
 What is the lot's address?
 Will the portion of Baltimore Avenue to be abandoned as part of the Avenue be added to that lot that fronts on the Boardwalk?

-LVTfan asked 12 months ago
+LVTfan asked about 1 year ago

 The address for the RBP facility is 99 North Boardwalk.
 The city owns that lot as well as the street portion to be abandoned and incorporated into the new RBP/comfort station facility.